EdenKupe/anarchysf/pages/d/001800 Philip K. Dick.md

 *The Simulacra* "portrays a world in which government is evil, duplicitous, and bent on concealing the truth from the public." ([Riggenbach](http://mises.org/daily/5089)) The novel is cited in *The BASTARD Chronicles 2015*, as is *The Three Stigmata of Palmer Eldritch.*

+_The Crack in Space_ is one of Dick's weaker works, but for Evan <a href="https://tashqueedagg.wordpress.com/2013/03/12/philip-k-dick-the-crack-in-space-1966-the-setting/">Lampe</a> it is nevertheless "a warning to us that we cannot simply export or forestall the problems of underemployment, inequality, corporate rule, media-controlled politicians, and racism."

 In *Counter-Clock World* a black religious leader, round whom much of the book revolves, is referred to throughout as the 'Anarch' Peak; but the reason for this is obscure.

 *The Zap Gun* depicts an America divided between those who believe the government is protecting them with ever more elaborate weaponry and those who know that none of the weaponry works, except in simulations; both parties are in on the fraud, which they perpetrate in order to prop up a permanent Cold War economy. ([Riggenbach](http://mises.org/daily/5089))